k-galvin/fika/documents/SoftwareDevelopmentPlan.md

 The Fika application addresses the current fragmentation of coffee shop information by condensing data from various platforms (e.g., Google Reviews, TikTok) into a single, specialized tool.
 Its core value lies in providing specific details relevant to coffee shop goers, such as Wi-Fi, outlets, and seating capacity, which are often absent from general restaurant review sites.
 The application will be developed using a Next.js frontend, a PostgreSQL database managed by Supabase, and integrated with OpenStreetMaps for geographical data visualization.
 Development activities include architectural design, implementation of the frontend (Discover, Cafe, and User Logging pages) and backend APIs, integration of third-party services (Firebase for authentication, Vega for visualization), and continuous testing.

+The project will adhere to a Waterfall development methodology.
+This approach emphasizes sequential phases, where all planning and design are completed and documented before implementation begins.

+# The major phases are: Requirements, Design, Implementation, Testing, and Deployment:
+* Requirements Phase (Weeks 01-05): Focuses on gathering, analyzing, and documenting all functional and non-functional requirements, culminating in the Software Requirements Specification (SRS).

+* Design Phase (Weeks 06-12): Focuses on converting the requirements into a system architecture and detailed design, including component breakdown, database schema, and interface definitions.
+This phase produces the Software Design Document (SDD).

+* Implementation Phase (Weeks 10-16): Developers write and integrate the code for the Next.js frontend, backend APIs, and third-party services, based on the finalized design.

+* Testing Phase (Weeks 13-16): Includes unit testing, integration testing, and system testing, leading to the Alpha/Beta Demonstration and refinement of the final product.

+Deployment/Maintenance Phase (Week 16): Involves final delivery, code freeze, and hand-off of the fully documented, production-ready application.
 The project's major milestones are scheduled as follows:
 * Requirements Specification Finalization: Week 05
 * Software Development Plan (SDP) Completion: Week 07